The Persistence of the Sun Upon Climatic Variations

 The featured image overlaps with a work in progress that is in peer review.
 It covers the classic Auto Regression Moving Average (ARMA) approach applied to the Sun, a parameter of the western tropical Pacific Ocean, and several rivers of the Southwestern US.
-It captures among other things, our ability to explain as no other can, why flows swing one way for some streams and a different way for others.
+I use this figure in part to explain much of the relatively high performance of our solar based hydrologic forecasts in the Southern Rocky Mountains.

 legend description: ACF is Auto Correlation Function